MarkClinton/footy-stats-cli/README.md

 Having classes that handle independent functionality makes it easier to maintain and update.

 - **APIClient()**: This class is used to create an instance using the input from the user.
-As the user progresses in the program we can set instance variables of the users choices.
-It only handles setting the instance variables needed from the user to make request.
+As the user progresses in the program we can set instance variables of the user's choices.
+It only handles setting the instance variables needed from the user to make requests.
-- **BaseClient()**: This class handles everything thats needed to build a request.
+- **BaseClient()**: This class handles everything that's needed to build a request.
 It defines the URL, gets the secret key and creates the header.
 It has getter methods that can be used by other classes.
 - **BaseEndPoint()**: This class deals with making the requests to the API.
-It has a URL builder method which uses varibales from BaseClient() to build the correct url.
+It has a URL builder method which uses variables from BaseClient() to build the correct url.
 It also has a method to make the request and a method to process the response.
 - **Competitions()**: This class only handles functionality related to the competitions endpoint.
 It has methods to get the data and clean the data as needed.
 It utilizes its parent BaseEndPoint() for requests.
-- **Teams()**: This class only handles functionality related to the teams endpoint.
+- **Teams()**: This class only handles functionality related to the team's endpoint.
 It has methods for getting and cleaning the data as needed.

-Having clearly defined functionality in seperate classes allows the program to be more flexible.
+Having clearly defined functionality in separate classes allows the program to be more flexible.
-Using encapsulation where each class has its own behaviour and data makes it easier to use and easier to maintain without having to update a lot of the codebase.
+Using encapsulation where each class has its own behavior and data makes it easier to use and easier to maintain without having to update a lot of the codebase.
+It also follows best practices for using OOP.
 For example, the football-data api has another endpoint called People.
 To introduce this into the current program would be as easy as creating a new person class similar to Competitions() and Teams().
 It can utilize the BaseEndPoint to make requests.

-Thats the core architecture of the program.
+That's the core architecture of the program.
 There are other concepts introduced to make it easier to maintain:

 - **MainUtil()**: MainUtil is a mixin which handles the logic of the menus.
 Its used by main.py
 - **EndpointUtil()**: EndpointUtil is also a mixin which handles functionality shared by Competitions() and Teams()
 - **AppText()**: AppText is a simple class that holds a number of class variables which define the text used throughout the menu screens.
-Its seperated from MainUtil to make the code easier to maintain.
+It's separated from MainUtil to make the code easier to maintain.

 ## Features

 - ### Iterable Menu
-All menu's are created with the help of python library [simple-term-menu](https://pypi.org/project/simple-term-menu/).
+All menus are created with the help of Python library [simple-term-menu](https://pypi.org/project/simple-term-menu/).
 It offers a cyclical scrolling which allows the user to navigate more quickly.

 ![Cyclical Menu](documentation/imagery/images/features/cyclical_menu.gif)

 - ### Help & About Area
-There is a help area on the start screen that provides a user with information on how to navigate the application.
+There is a Help area on the start screen that provides a user with information on how to navigate the application.
 It contains tips and tricks on how to best use the app.
-There is also an about area on the start screen.
+There is also an About area on the start screen.
 This screen provides information to the user about what type of data they can expect to see in the app.

 ![Help and About Area](documentation/imagery/images/features/help_and_about.gif)